-For the 2019 recruitment programme, following a review in light of the developing situation with the Police Education Qualification Framework, there is no longer a national requirement to hold a degree prior to application.
+There is no longer a national requirement to hold a degree prior to application for Direct Entry.
 However, please be aware that the Direct Entry programme requires you to complete and pass a level 7 qualification as a core element of the programme and, as such, the teaching is at a level that assumes an ability to cope with the demands of level 7.

-Whilst the national requirement does not require a degree, applicants must hold the local minimum education levels for police entry (in line with Police Regulations) and can demonstrate that they have work experience at a suitable level for the rank applied for as this will be tested throughout the application process using the Competency and Values Framework.
+While the national requirement does not require a degree, applicants must hold the local minimum education levels for police entry (in line with police regulations) and can demonstrate that they have work experience at a suitable level for the rank applied for, as this will be tested throughout the application process using the Competency and Values Framework.

-The local levels can be found on the relevant force's website and will vary force to force.
+The local academic level requirements can be found on the relevant force's website, as they vary from force to force.
 Please check with local force websites.

-All educational certificates may need to be provided to appointing forces in due course.
+All educational certificates will need to be provided to appointing forces in due course.
 A full translation must be provided for certificates that are not in English.